-The built-in type WORD is provided to describe values on which bit-by-bit logical operations are to be performed.
+The predefined type WORD is provided to describe values on which bit-by-bit logical operations are to be performed.
 Currently, it is a synonym for CARDINAL.

-The built-in type UNSPECIFIED is a device for bypassing most type checking.
-It is a necessary evil.
-An UNSPECIFIED value is a single machine word, and it matches the type of any object that occupies at most a single machine word, including INTEGER, CARDINAL, CHARACTER, BOOLEAN, UNSPECIFIED, (perhaps surprisingly) STRING, or any user-defined type (chapter 3) that fits in a single machine word.
+The predefined type UNSPECIFIED is a device for bypassing most type checking.
+An UNSPECIFIED value is a single machine word, and it matches the type of any object that occupies at most a single machine word, including INTEGER.
+CARDINAL, CHARACTER, BOOLEAN, UNSPECIFIED, STRING, and any user-defined type (chapter 3) that fits in a single machine word.

 For numeric operations, its representation is similarly fluid.
-If a CARDINAL and an UNSPECIFIED value are the operands of some arithmetic operation, then the compiler treats the UNSPECIFIED value as if it were unsigned.
+If a CARDINAL and an UNSPECIFIED value are the operands of some arithmetic operation, then the UNSPECIFIED value is considered to be unsigned.
 If an UNSPECIFIED is combined with a signed value, it is treated as if it were signed too.
 If an UNSPECIFIED is combined with an UNSPECIFIED, they are both treated as signed.